-First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
+First-time, first-vear, (freshmen) students; Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1329 C1 Total first-time, first-year (freshman) women who applied 1440 C1 Total first-time, first-year (freshman) men who were admitted 910 C1 Total first-time, first-year (freshman) women who were admitted 986 C1 Total full-time, first-time, first-year (freshman) men who enrolled 347 C1 Total part-time, first-time, first-year (freshman) men who enrolled 13 C1 Total full-time, first-time, first-year (freshman) women who enrolled 359 C1 Total part-time, first-time, first-year (freshman) women who enrolled 26
+Admitted applicants should include wait-listed students who were applicant of institution).
+Admitted applicants should include wait noted Students Wi C1 Total first-time, first-year (freshman) men who applied 1227 C1 Total first-time, first-year (freshman) women who applied 1720 C1 Total first-time, first-year (freshman) men who were admitted 623 C1 Total first-time, first-year (freshman) women who were admitted 887 C1 Total full-time, first-time, first-year (freshman) men who enrolled 263 C1 Total part-time, first-time, first-year (freshman) men who enrolled 11 C1 Total full-time, first-time, first-year (freshman) women who enrolled 343

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for fall 2009 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+Yes No C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 2011 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?